 Those of you who saw me at the February 2012 NAMS, I apologize.
 I was a mess.
 We were in the middle of our home study and I was tears on feet.
 So, if you were at NAMS and walked by me in tears more than once, this was why.

 BUT… with a whole lot of massive action and mountains of paperwork overnighted all over the place, we got her referral just 2 days before her birthday.

 Our Trip to Latvia.
 (June 2012)

 When adopting from Latvia, you go on three trips overseas.
-Our first trip started June 3rd.
+Our first trip started June 3rd and was a few weeks long.
 We brought our kids with us, so the four of us headed off on our adventure.

 Here are the kiddos in front of the Latvian Freedom Monument.
 It's basically their Statue of Liberty.
 (Look at how blue the sky is!)

 Joe and I agreed to push down our worries and focus on the time we had together.

 We quickly got back into family mode and we had the best little translator in Latvia showing us around.

 Funny side note.
 We went into a shop to get Ivita's Visa pictures taken.
 I watched Ivita and the lady talking and Ivita was looking frustrated.
 I was confused, so I just waited.
 We turned and walked out with no pictures.
 I said “What happened?
 Can she do the pictures?”
 Ivita looked at me with exacerbation and said “I don't know.
 She speak Russian!” lol.
 I almost fell over, I was laughing so hard.
 I just thought she had a really weird angry Latvian accent.
 Ivita does speak some Russian, but apparently the two were not in sync.